 Professor Stone has been a member of the faculty of the UCLA School of Law since 2004.
 Previously, she was Professor of Law at Cornell Law School and Anne Evans Estabrook Professor of Dispute Resolution at Cornell School of Industrial and Labor Relations.
 She has also taught at Yale Law School, Stanford Law School, the University of Chicago Law School, New York University Law School, and the Benjamin N. Cardozo Law School.
 Professor Stone received her B.A. magna cum laude from Harvard University and her J.D. cum laude from Harvard Law School.
 She practiced law at Cohen Weiss & Simon and at Rabinowitz Boudin Standard Krinsky & Lieberman in New York City.

-Professor Stone's recent book, From Widgets to Digits: Employment Regulation for the Changing Workplace (Cambridge University Press in 2004) won the 2005 Michael Harrington Award from the American Political Science Association for the “outstanding book that best links scholarship to struggles for justice in the real world."
+Professor Stone's 2004 book, From Widgets to Digits: Employment Regulation for the Changing Workplace (Cambridge University Press, 2004) won the 2005 Michael Harrington Award from the American Political Science Association for the “outstanding book that best links scholarship to struggles for justice in the real world."
 The book was also the Finalist (Second Place) for the C. Wright Mills Award from the Society for the Study of Social Problems.
-Another book, Rethinking Comparative Labor Law: Bridging the Past and the Future (with Benjamin Aaron, eds.), was published in the fall, 2007.
-Earlier books by Professor Stone include Arbitration Law, 2 nd edition (Foundation Press, 2009) and Private Justice: Alternative Dispute Resolution and the Law (Foundation Press, 2000).
+Another book (with Benjamin Aaron, eds.), was published in the fall of 2007.
+Other books by Professor Stone include Globalization and Labor Standards Annotated Bibliography: An Essential Research Tool (Vanderplas Publishing, 2014); Arbitration Law (3rd ed.
+Foundation Press, 2009) and Private Justice: Alternative Dispute Resolution and the Law (Foundation Press, 2000).

-Other recent scholarship by Professor Stone includes: "A Labor Law for the Digital Era," 21 Employee Responsibilities and Rights Journal 145 (2009); John R. Commons and the Origins of Legal Realism; or, the Other Tragedy of the Commons, in Transformations in American Legal History, (D. Hamilton & A. Brophy, eds.)
+Other recent scholarship by Professor Stone includes: “The Arbitration Epidemic: The Impact of the Evolving Law of Arbitration and Class Actions on Consumers and Employees,” (with Alexander Colvin) (Economic Policy Institute, December, 2015); “Green Shoots in the Labor Market: A Cornucopia of Social Experiments,” 36 Comparative Labor Law and Policy Journal 293 (2015); “Employment and Labor Regulation in Industrial Countries,” in International Encyclopedia of the Social and Behavioral Sciences (2nd ed.
+Elsevier Ltd, UK 2015); “A Right to Work in the United States: Historical Antecedents and Contemporary Possibilities,” in The Right To Work: Legal And Philosophical Perspectives (Virginia Mantouvalou, Ed,) (Hart Publishing, 2014); “Globalization and the Middle Class,” in Global Governance: Critical Legal Perspectives (Gráinne de Búrca, Claire Kilpatrick & Joanne Scott, eds) (Hart Publishing, 2014); “Procedure, Substance, and Power: Collective Litigation and Arbitration Under the Labor Law,” 61 UCLA L. Rev. Discourses 164 (2013), available at http://www.uclalawreview.org; “The Decline in the Standard Employment Contract: A Review of the Evidence” in Rethinking Workplace Regulation: Beyond the Standard Labor Contract of Employment 366 – 404 (Katherine V.W.
+Stone & Harry Arthurs, eds.)
+(Russell Sage Foundation Press, 2013); "A Labor Law for the Digital Era," 21 Employee Responsibilities and Rights Journal 145 (2009); and “John R. Commons and the Origins of Legal Realism; or, the Other Tragedy of the Commons,” in Transformations in American Legal History (D. Hamilton & A. Brophy, eds.)
 (Harvard University Press, 2009); "The Future of Labor and Employment Law in the United States," Encyclopedia of Labor and Employment Law and Economics (Elgar Publishing, Dau-Schmidt, et. al. eds., 2008); "A New Labor Law for a New World of Work: The Case for a Comparative-Transnational Approach," 28 Comparative Labor Law & Policy Journal 565 (2007); "Revisiting the At-Will Doctrine: Imposed Terms, Implied Terms, and the Normative World of the Workplace," 36 Industrial Law Journal 84 (2007); "Legal Protections for Workers in Atypical Employment Relationships," 27 Berkeley Journal of Employment and Labor Law 251 (Fall, 2006); and "Flexibilization, Globalization and Privatization: Three Challenges to Labor Rights in Our Time," 44 Osgoode Hall Law Journal 77-104 (2006).